16

 – wrod

-Jun 5, 2022 at 22:45
+Commented Jun 5, 2022 at 22:45

 How would replacing "historical Palestine" with "geographic Palestine" help address the concern presented in this answer?